High-fidelity two-qubit gates of hybrid superconducting-semiconducting singlet-triplet qubits

-In this work, we discuss a robust implementation of high-fidelity two-qubit gates between distant ST qubits \cite{Petta2005, Jirovec2021,Jirovec2022, Jock2018, Fedele2021} in hybrid systems, see Fig.~\ref{pic:13209801293}.
-By taking full advantage of both the large SOI in the material and the long-range spin-spin correlations induced by the superconductor~\cite{Choi2000,Wang2022,Bordoloi2022}, our design overcomes the fundamental limitations of current two-qubit gates between ST qubits, namely leakage to non-computational states~\cite{PhysRevB.91.085419,PhysRevB.104.195421} and crosstalk~\cite{Cerfontaine2020,PhysRevB.97.045431} caused by always-on residual interactions between dots.
+In this work, we discuss a robust implementation of high-fidelity two-qubit gates between distant ST qubits \cite{Levy2002, Petta2005, Jirovec2021,Jirovec2022, liles2023, Fedele2021,Cerfontaine2020} in hybrid systems \cite{Leijnse2013}; see Fig.~\ref{pic:13209801293}.
+By taking full advantage of both the large SOI in the material and the long-range spin-spin correlations induced by the superconductor~\cite{Choi2000,Wang2022,Bordoloi2022}, our design overcomes the fundamental limitations of current two-qubit gates between ST qubits, namely leakage to noncomputational states~\cite{Levy2002, Klinovaja2012, Li2012, PhysRevB.91.085419} and crosstalk~\cite{Cerfontaine20201,PhysRevB.97.045431} caused by always-on residual interactions between dots.

 We find that leakage is naturally suppressed by the large SOI in hole systems, yielding a tunable anisotropy in the exchange interactions of quantum dots~\cite{geyer2022two}, and crosstalk vanishes by utilizing the phase response of the supercurrent in a Josephson junction.
-We estimate infidelities below the surface code threshold $\sim 10^{-3}$~\cite{PhysRevLett.109.180502} without requiring additional technologically-demanding tuning of the individual Zeeman energies~\cite{Li2012, Wardrop2014, Buterakos2018, Cerfontaine20201}, nor fine-tuning of parameters~\cite{Levy2002, Klinovaja2012, Mehl2014}.
-Our two-qubit gate design is fully compatible with current technology \cite{Jirovec2021}, could push ST qubits towards higher coherence standards and boost the growing field of hybrid superconducting-semiconducting quantum systems.
+We estimate infidelities below the surface code threshold $\sim 10^{-3}$~\cite{PhysRevLett.109.180502} without requiring additional technologically demanding tuning of the individual Zeeman energies~\cite{Li2012, Wardrop2014, Buterakos2018, Cerfontaine20201} nor fine-tuning of parameters~\cite{Levy2002, Klinovaja2012, Mehl2014}.
+Our two-qubit gate design is fully compatible with current technology \cite{Jirovec2021}, could push ST qubits towards higher coherence standards, and can boost the growing field of hybrid superconducting-semiconducting quantum systems.

 This article is structured as follows.
 In Sec. \ref{sec:setup}, we describe the model setup in terms of a Fermi-Hubbard Hamiltonian.
 In Sec. \ref{sec:singlet-triplet-2-qubit-gate}, we calculate the ST two-qubit interaction and explain how leakage and crosstalk can be suppressed by the SOI and by the phase difference across a Josephson junction.
 We conclude our findings in Sec. \ref{sec:conclusion}.
 In Appendixes \ref{sec:app_overview} to \ref{sec:leakage_plot_specifications} we discuss a more generalized model including nonuniform SOI, locally different Zeeman fields, and an explicit description of the Josephson junction.